 Loose lips sink ships.

-It would be wise to apply this phrase to spiritual warfare and realize whose ship we may sink when our lips are loose.
+It would be wise to apply this warning to spiritual warfare and realize whose ship we may sink when our lips are loose.

-A translation of the Bible I used for many years rendered the first half of this verse “where words are many, sin is inevitable.”
-Whoa.
+A translation I used for many years rendered the first half of this verse “where words are many, sin is inevitable.”